JohnnyCurran/LiveViewTimeTravelExtension/README.md

 # LiveView Time Travel Debugger Browser Extension

+The extension companion to [TimeTravel](https://github.com/JohnnyCurran/TimeTravel) - Record and replay your LiveView's state

 ## Installation

 **This is a V2 manifest Extension meaning it cannot be distributed through the Chrome Web Store**